-Every parent, guardian and family member of the school community shares in the responsibility for maintaining a safe and productive environment at your child's school.
+Every parent, guardian and family member of the school community shares in the responsibility for maintaining a safe and productive environment at your student's school.
 You share in this responsibility when you:

 - get your child to school on time every day.
 Punctuality and good attendance are family responsibilities.
 Make certain your child arrives at school on time and is ready to learn. - accept the rights and authority of the school and Board of Trustees to maintain standards of behavior for all students. - understand our school district rules.
-Review your school's Student Behavior Guidelines and the Standards of Behavior with your family. - provide the study materials your child needs.
-If you are uncertain what materials may be necessary, contact your child's teacher(s). - provide a suitable time and place for study at home.
-Parents have a great influence on the study habits of their children. - track your child's scholastic achievement and progress.
-Review each progress report and report card with your child.
-Children learn more when their parents or guardians are involved in monitoring their progress.
-Participate regularly in your child's educational program. - maintain consistent communication with your child's teacher(s), school administrator(s) and other school staff members.
+Review your school's Student Behavior Guidelines and the Standards of Behavior with your family. - provide the study materials your student needs.
+If you are uncertain what materials may be necessary, contact your student's teacher(s). - provide a suitable time and place for study at home.
+Parents and guardians have a great influence on the study habits of their students. - track your student's scholastic achievement and progress.
+Review each progress report and report card with your student.
+Students learn more when their parents or guardians are involved in monitoring their progress.
+Participate regularly in your student's educational program. - maintain consistent communication with your child's teacher(s), school administrator(s) and other school staff members.

-As a parent or guardian, you have the right to:
+As a parent or guardian, you are entitled to:

-- information about the progress of your child's achievement, behavior in school, and attendance. - expect a safe environment that is non-threatening and allows your child to achieve at their maximum academic potential. - information about all school rules, regulations, and expectations.
+- information about the progress of your student's achievement, behavior in school, and attendance. - expect a safe environment that is non-threatening and allows your student to achieve at their maximum academic potential. - information about all school rules, regulations, and expectations.